Eladiia/whisper-online-video-transcriber/README.md

 - Python 3.x
 - `yt-dlp` for downloading videos
 - `faster-whisper` for transcription
+- `pyperclip` for clipboard monitoring
+- `subprocess` for running external commands
 - CUDA (optional, but recommended for faster performance)
+- Ensure you have a CUDA-compatible GPU and the appropriate drivers installed if using GPU acceleration.

 ## Installation

 1. Clone the repository: